GiovaneIwamoto/voice-cloning-bark-hubert/README.md

 The length of the training audio is also important.
 Very short samples, particularly those under one second, do not provide enough information for the model to capture the voice's nuances.
 Ideally, the audio should be between 5 and 12 seconds long, with 10 seconds being a good starting point for high-quality results.
 Clearly pronounced speech, without background noise and from a single speaker, is crucial.
 Furthermore, the sample should contain complete sentences, without interruptions, allowing the model to learn proper intonation and rhythm.

+> [!NOTE]
-Interestingly, more common and regular voices tend to be cloned more accurately.
+> More common and regular voices tend to be cloned more accurately.
 Although the model can handle more complex voices, it may struggle to replicate them with the same fidelity.
 To further improve results, multiple versions of the cloned voice can be generated until one closely matches the original.
 This generation can then be used as a new voice history, ensuring greater consistency and quality in future reproductions.

-> [!TIP]
-> For an alternative explanation on voice cloning using the mentioned techniques, you can refer to this detailed guide: [AI Voice Cloning with Bark and HuBERT](https://www.linkedin.com/pulse/ai-voice-cloning-bark-hubert-practical-guide-felix-leber) - A Practical Guide by Felix Leber.

 ---